isaacullah/isaacullah.github.io/_posts/2017-02-22-2017-SDSU-Experimental-Archaeology-Workshop.md

 #### 1) Learned how to design scientific experiments and carry them out.

-i.
-Derived a procedure to study wear marks on a variety of stone tool types, doing a variety of activities ii.
-Used repetition and controls to ensure scientific validity. iii.
-Recorded all practices and methods in enough detail to ensure replicability.
+* Derived a procedure to study wear marks on a variety of stone tool types, doing a variety of activities
+* Used repetition and controls to ensure scientific validity.
+* Recorded all practices and methods in enough detail to ensure replicability.

 <figure>
 	<a href="/images/ExArchPhotos/OI000009.jpg"><img src="/images/ExArchPhotos/OI000009.jpg" alt="SDSU Anthro students design and follow an experimental procedure designed to study use-wear on different materials."></a>